Dogru-Isim/Proxychains-Port-Scanner/README.md

 # Proxychains-Port-Scanner
 Nmap is slow enough when is comes to proxychains, here is a fast port scanner that runs with proxychains4 an netcat.
+Ports will both be displayed and saved to a file called open-ports.txt

 Usage:
 ```shell